Making it possible…

 For 20 years Huw worked with local communities and battled with bureaucrats as one of the country’s pioneering adventure event organisers and over those two decades organised some of Australia’s best known cycling and adventure events.
 Always with an eye to the fun and the zany as well as the challenge, Huw remains as tenacious and resolute in his beliefs as always.
 Ask any government official who has been on the receiving end of what Huw terms his “particular disdain for the stultifying effect of bureaucracy and the insidious creep of the nanny state taking away personal responsibility.”

 This pugnacious, iconoclastic rebel may ruffle a few feathers, but often does so with a humourous irreverence.
 Take for example, the various authorising entities who would request Huw’s events submit a risk management plan.
 Suspecting most were merely on a box ticking exercise, he included a note that, as his events were co-gender there was a risk of pregnancy and as a hazard reduction strategy condoms would be issued to participants.
-As if to confirm Huw’s hypothesis, only one official in a dozen years has ever commented on the spurious measure.
+As if to confirm Huw’s hypothesis, only one official in twenty years ever commented on the spurious measure.

 Back in 1997 he led off his event organising career with the Polaris Challenge, Australia’s first mass participation endurance mountain bike event, later following up with Australasia’s first carbon neutral cycling event, the Highland Fling MTB Marathon.
 The latter provided around $50,000 of fundraising revenue annually for the various community groups that Huw engaged to participate.
 Appreciating his event management prowess the ACT government engaged Huw to run their inaugural Brindabella Challenge, Australia’s largest variety cycle festival, with 15 different biking events.
 Whilst Huw hung up his event organising hat in 2017, he continues to consult on events and to run adventure tours worldwide via his company Wild Horizons.
 As an advocate for better cycling facilities Huw was also behind the creation of the trail network in Wingello State Forest; now one of Australia’s favourite mountain biking destinations.